What is Ringworm Infection?

 Oftentimes, cats will contract ringworm from other animals or cats.
 Therefore, it is important to always be health conscious when bringing other animals into your home.

-It is recommended you vacuum or use a wet sweeper (such as a Swiffer) to clean your home.
+It is recommended you vacuum or try damp mopping with a wet sweeper (such as a Swiffer) to clean your home.
 In addition, steam clean your carpets, replace air duct filters, paint over rusted materials, and make sure all textiles and surfaces are sanitized regularly.